alephium/docs/docs/dapps/constants.md

 ---
 sidebar_position: 55
-title: Constants
+title: Protocol-level Constants
 sidebar_label: Constants
 ---

-There are some protocol level constants that we should be aware of when building dApps on Alephium, such as the minimal required gas, maximal numbers of tokens per contract, etc. This guide is a compilation of some of the important constants on Alephium.
+When building dApps on Alephium, it's important to be aware of certain protocol-level constants, such as the minimum required gas and the maximum number of tokens allowed per contract.
+This guide compiles some of the key constants for Alephium.

 | Description                                       | Value            |
 |---------------------------------------------------|------------------|